itfrombit/osx_handmade/README.md

     sh fix_handmade_hero_source.sh

-This patches two problems in handmade_opengl.cpp:
+This patches a problem in handmade_opengl.cpp:

-1. Casey's final implementation for multisample depth peeling on Day 388 causes undesirable artifacts on Mac OS X. Instead of averaging the Min and Max Depth values, I reverted to using the MaxDepth value in the shader with a threshold of 0.02.
+- Casey's final implementation for multisample depth peeling on Day 388 causes undesirable artifacts on Mac OS X. Instead of averaging the Min and Max Depth values, I reverted to using the MaxDepth value in the shader with a threshold of 0.02.
 This still produces some minor artifacts, but it is a big improvement over the averaging method.
 I'll continue to look into this.

-2. Use of 'unsigned int' in GLSL variable declarations causes a reserved word error when compiling the ZBias shader.
-It should be 'uint' according to the GLSL spec.

 Compiling and Running